co-cart/co-cart/readme.txt

 If you like CoCart, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

 = v3.1.0 - ??
-July, 2021 =
+August, 2021 =

 * **NEW**: Setup wizard introduced to help identify if the store is new and prepare the environment for headless setup.
 * **NEW**: Cart API route introduced that allows developers to add custom callbacks to update the cart for any possibility. - [See example](https://github.com/co-cart/cocart-cart-callback-example).
-* **NEW**: CoCart Products add-on now merged introducing API v2 with a new option to view single products by SKU.
-Additional product support in CoCart Pro only.
+* **NEW**: CoCart Products add-on now merged introducing API v2 with a new option to view single products by SKU and many improved tweaks.
 * **NEW**: [Flexiable Shipping](https://wordpress.org/plugins/flexible-shipping/) added as plugin suggestion.
 * **NEW**: No cache control added to help prevent CoCart from being cached at all so results return quicker.
 * **NEW**: Should table creation fail during install, ask user if they have privileges to do so.